Boeing CEO says he expects to resume 737 MAX production before mid-year

 Calhoun was a director at Boeing for a decade before taking over as CEO earlier this month.
 The board ousted Dennis Muilenburg in December amid rising anger by regulators, politicians and customers.

+He said the company should have not have repeatedly revised the plane’s forecasted return.
+“It was hard for anybody to trust us,” Calhoun said.

+Calhoun said before certification there will be “a few more things somewhere along the way that the FAA and us will determine need a little extra work and we’ll do it.
+They won’t be big emergencies things, they won’t be things that take the airplane down.”

-Reporting by David Shepardson and Tracy Rucinski; Editing by Chris Reese and Bill Berkrot
+Reporting by David Shepardson and Tracy Rucinski; Editing by Bill Berkrot and Lisa Shumaker